 Crowdfunding is on the rise

-If you’ve heard about crowdfunding, then by now you’ve probably heard of the heavyweights third party platforms like Kickstarter, IndieGoGo, gofundme where projects can be posted in the form of campaigns to provide money in small increments (the funds) in support of a person, project or entity.
+If you’ve heard about crowdfunding, then by now you’ve probably heard of the heavyweights third-party platforms like Kickstarter, IndieGoGo, gofundme where projects can be posted in the form of campaigns to provide money in small increments (the funds) in support of a person, project or entity.

-Most of the people often comparing Kickstarter Vs Indiegogo.
+Most people often compare Kickstarter Vs Indiegogo.

 It’s Time to stretch the list

 Cameron Robertsons explains, “You don’t need to be on Kickstarter to kickstart anything anymore.
 Hundreds of products have done this in the last two years.”

 A few years back, the folks behind the Lockitron smartphone-controlled door lock ran an unsuccessful Kickstarter campaign, but came out of it with a software project that allowed them – and anyone else – to create their own crowdfunding campaign